victor-gil-sepulveda/pyProCT/README.md

 ## Using pyProCT as a standalone program

-The preferred way to use pyProCT is throug a JSON "script" that describes the clustering task.
+The preferred way to use pyProCT is through a JSON "script" that describes the clustering task.
 It can be executed using the following line in your shell:

 ```Shell
 > python -m pyproct.main script.json
 ```

 The JSON script has 4 main parts, each one dealing with a different aspect of the clustering pipeline.
 This sections are:
-* global: Handles workspace and scheduler parameterization.
+* _"global"_: Handles workspace and scheduler parameterization.
-* data: Handles distance matrix parameterization.
+* _"data"_: Handles distance matrix parameterization.
-* clustering: Handles algorithms and evaluation parameterization.
+* _"clustering"_: Handles algorithms and evaluation parameterization.
-* preprocessing: Handles what to do with the clustering we have calculated.
+* _"preprocessing"_: Handles what to do with the clustering we have calculated.

 ```JSON
 {